mikey-t/swig/docs/SwigDevNotes.md

 ## What's with all the Async Wrappers?

-(read that title in Jerry Seinfeld's voice)
+(you should read that in Jerry Seinfeld's voice)

 The trick to this whole operation is that you want to be able to import a javascript file and define pipelines using this syntax: